dynamoose/dynamoose/docs/_docs/schema.md

 **useNativeBooleans**: boolean

 Store Boolean values as Boolean ('BOOL') in DynamoDB.
-Default to `false` (i.e store as JSON string).
+Default to `true` (i.e store as DynamoDB boolean).

 ```js